escobard/cloud-apps/integration/README.md

 In addition, this script expects the `api and db` applications to be running via `docker-compose`.

-#### Nightwatch with docker + docker-compose
+#### With docker + docker-compose

+Configuration can be found within [`integration/docker/api-test-integration.yaml`](https://github.com/escobard/create-app/blob/master/e2e/docker/ui-test-e2e.yaml).

 Runs the integration application in a docker image and the provided API url.

-`npm run test-compose`
+`npm run test-docker`